Lorenz-127/Student-X/README.md

   from [Toni Cuenca](https://www.pexels.com/@ifreestock/) und free to use CC license on [pexels.com](https://www.pexels.com/)

 ### JavaScript

 - For the idea of the digital clock, as an example for the JavaScript part, I was inspired by the [GreatStack's](https://youtu.be/5tC46h022YE) YouTube channel.
   I have specifically adapted the design and functionality for this website.
   I have also re-written the script a bit differently to better suit my needs for this sites purpose and provide a more instructive example.

 ### Confirmation Page

 - The video at the confirmation page is embed from Code Institute [YouTube Channel](https://www.youtube.com/@CodeinstituteNet)
 - How to make YouTube Video responsive I found on [Paper Krane YouTube Channel](https://youtu.be/X4t0JxiBeO0)

 - The Link to the 5-day-coding-challenge leads direct to the origin site on Code Institute [Free Coding Course](https://codeinstitute.net/de/5-day-coding-challenge/)
-- The Link to the Article written by Ciara McGlynn leads direct to the origin site on Code Institutes [Blog Career Change](https://codeinstitute.net/de/blog/why-is-it-important-to-learn-programming/) why is it important to learn programming.
+- The Link to the Article written by Ciara McGlynn leads direct to the origin site on Code Institutes.
+  [Blog Career Change](https://codeinstitute.net/de/blog/why-is-it-important-to-learn-programming/) why is it important to learn programming.

 [Top](#contents)